steebchen/specs/errors/Readme.md

 | -------- | --- | ---------- | --- | -------- | --- | ----------- |

+// TODO: Request for feedback, an alternative is to let the lower level bubble up as is.
+Which is also an easier implementation.
+Right now there is no concrete use case for having separate error codes for the same error across layers (except attempting to save people from underlying component knowledge)
 **Note**: An error can happen in any parts of this stack and it bubbles up from that part to the surface area.
 For example, a unique constraint violation happens in the data source and the first programmatically parsable occurrence happens in the binary.
 However the same error is handled by Prisma SDK and eventually by the consumer of the SDK (say Photon).
 We have to document the same error in all these different specs as it bubbles up, thus defining a clear errors interface at each layer.
 This spec will eventually contain links to this distributed spec work.

 This document covers our error handling strategy and covers the following: